 Browse our complimentary catalog to learn more about Carlisle Commercial Group and read case studies from recent commercial projects.

-How to Specify Wide Plank Floors for Residential and Commercial Interiors
+Flooring 101: Wide Plank Floors for Residential vs. Commercial Interiors

 The wood is specially cut into wide planks with a high concentration of dense vertical grain for maximum strength and beauty.
-Then, it’s dried in an extended process to assure stability before being hand crafted to your specifications by artisans with over 200 years combined experience.
+Then, it’s dried in an extended process to assure stability before being handcrafted to your specifications by artisans with over 200 years of combined experience.

 - Styles: We offer both solid and engineered hardwood wide plank floors that set the standard for beauty and performance.
 Our engineered hardwood floors feature authentic Baltic birch Stabilicores™ for maximum stability and 3/16” thick wear layers so they can be refinished if needed.